karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Service/LightAjaxFileUploadManagerService/executeAction.md

 ================

-protected [LightAjaxFileUploadManagerService::executeAction](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/api/Ling/Light_AjaxFileUploadManager/Service/LightAjaxFileUploadManagerService/executeAction.md)(array $action, array $phpFileItem, string $actionId) : string | null
+protected [LightAjaxFileUploadManagerService::executeAction](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/api/Ling/Light_AjaxFileUploadManager/Service/LightAjaxFileUploadManagerService/executeAction.md)(array $action, $phpFileItem, array $params, string $actionId) : array | null

-Executes the action array on the file which path is given, and returns the url (absolute, relative or even starting with http:// or https://), depending on the configuration of the given action.
+Executes the action array on the file which path is given, and returns an array of successful information in case of success.

+Usually, the returned array contains the url (absolute, relative or even starting with http:// or https://), but it depends on the configuration of the given action.

+In case of failure, this method throws an exception.

 The action array is defined in more details in the [action list](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/action-list.md) page.